King Xolotl

 Upon the death of the king, the nobles from every part of the country assembled, to render to the body, due funeral honours.
 The corpse was adorned with various small figures of gold and silver, and placed in a chair made of gum copal and other aromatic substances, where it remained for five days.
-After which it was burned, according to the custom of the Chichimec's, and the ashes gathered in an urn of the hardest stone; which were exposed for forty days in a hall of the royal mansion, where the nobility daily thronged to honour the memory of their sovereign.
+After which it was burned, according to the custom of the Chichimecs, and the ashes gathered in an urn of the hardest stone; which were exposed for forty days in a hall of the royal mansion, where the nobility daily thronged to honour the memory of their sovereign.
 It was afterwards carried to a cave in the neighbourhood of the city, with loud demonstrations of grief.